250MW of Solar Power - My Time at Clir Renewables

 January 2023.
 There were more layoffs.
 The Head of Engineering informed me that I had been transferred to the brand new Renewable Analytics Software Development team.

 Joining the first few team meetings was definitely humbling.
-My team consisted of the Head of Engineering, the CTO himself, a ranking manager, two staff-level developers, and two interns(the other one more experienced than me).
-Yet, this was exciting as well, as the doors have opened again and once again, I felt like anything was possible.
+My team consisted of the Head of Engineering, the CTO himself, a technical manager, two staff-level developers, an intermediate-level developer, and myself.
+Once again, I knew next to nothing.
+Yet, this was exciting as well, as the doors have opened again and once again, anything was possible.

 My first assignment was to automate a time-consuming weekly process, by refactoring part of my solar tooling and lifting it to run as a batch workflow on AWS.
 A staff developer was assigned to lead this project, and I was there to support.
 On our very first meeting, to my surprise and delight, he asked me to explain the architecture of the solar tooling in depth.